rjdmoore/fictrac/README.md

 **FicTrac** is an open source software library and set of executables for reconstructing the fictive path of an animal walking on a patterned sphere.
 The software is fast, flexible, and easy to use and simplifies the setup of closed-loop tracking experiments.

-FicTrac was originally developed by researchers at the [Queensland Brain Institute](http://qbi.uq.edu.au/) at the University of Queensland, Australia for tracking honeybees and fruit flies during closed-loop tethered walking experiments, but it has since proved useful for tracking a wide range of animals with different movement speeds, tracking ball diameters and patterns, and visual stimuli.
+FicTrac was originally developed by researchers at the [Queensland Brain Institute](http://qbi.uq.edu.au/) at the University of Queensland, Australia for tracking honeybees and fruit flies during closed-loop tethered walking experiments, but it has since proved useful for tracking a wide range of animals with different movement speeds, track ball diameters and patterns, and visual stimuli.

 You'll find everything you need to [get started](#getting-started) with FicTrac in the sections below.
 You might also be interested in:
 * [Demo video](http://youtu.be/BeGYOEOdWjw) - What does FicTrac do??
 This 30s video will show you.